gustavopinto/gustavopinto.github.com/blog/_posts/2016-05-05-evidence-briefings.md

 ---
 layout: single
 title: Transferring Knowledge from Systematic Reviews to Practitioners
-subtitle: A summary of an ESEM'16 paper
+excerpt: A summary of an ESEM'16 paper
 year: 2016
 month: 5
 day: 5